jnl224/jnl224.github.io/README.md

 # Top 20 Most Bike Friendly Cities 2019
 In 2019, Wired ranked the top 20 most bike-friendly cities in the entire world.
 These cities ranged across the country including cities in Europe, Japan, the United States and more.
 The article included some criticism for each city they included as well as the benefits, or the reason why the city was included in this list.
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=163LV8lMeWr_OhMmMItCUdHcQu2NBCXSl&ehbc=2E312F" width="640" height="480"></iframe>

+# Top 10 Most Populated Cities in the World
+Although this may seem like a boring topic, I was extremely curious by what city actually would be ranked number one.
+Before researching, I was under the impression that a city in China would be at number one, but I was wrong as it doesn't even reach the top first or second most populated city.
+However, two cities in China are in the top ten, as well as other cities that I did not expect including Cairo, Egypt, and Dhaka, Bangladesh.
+When I researched more about each city, I realized why they were so populated and found out more information than I had anticipated.
+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1zxxGldnYXqhDBYXYXelGxJ833urX3tWI&ehbc=2E312F" width="640" height="480"></iframe>